Wedding Ring Buyer’s Guide

 Add a Personal Touch With an Engraving

-Make your wedding rings truly unique by adding a personal engraving.
+Make your wedding ring truly unique by adding a personal engraving.
 For just £75 per ring, you can customise your band with up to 25 characters – whether it’s your wedding date, your partner’s initials or a meaningful message that will make them smile on your special day.
 It’s a small detail that adds a heartfelt touch to your rings, making them even more memorable.

-Wedding Ring Guide
+Wedding Ring Traditions Throughout History

-Tips for Choosing the Right Wedding Ring
+5 Master Tips for Choosing the Right Wedding Ring

-#1: Consider Metal Choice and Durability
+#1: Consider Wedding Ring Metal Choice & Durability

 When choosing a wedding ring, the metal you select plays a huge role in both its durability and aesthetic.
 Metals like platinum and gold (available in 18k yellow, rose, and white gold) each have their unique qualities.
 Platinum is known for its strength and hypoallergenic properties, while gold offers a range of hues to suit your style.
 Consider how your ring’s metal will age and its durability for everyday wear.
+For more information, take a look at our wedding ring precious metal guide.

 #2: Match with Your Engagement Ring